longdavid2k17/sandwitch_fullstack/README.md

 # sandwitch_fullstack

-Fullstack application for ordering food from restaurant
+Sandwitch is fullstack application, based on Spring Boot and Angular, for ordering food from restaurant.
+There will be wide scope of features that user can do in our service.
+It is based on nowadays very popular idea of food ordering with delivery in Covid time.

 # Features
 - ordering products from product list